canonical/rockcraft/docs/explanation/chisel.rst

 *B* usable in the same way, it can also be divided into slices.

-With these slice definitions in place, Chisel is able to extract a highly-customized and specialized slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications, thus keeping ROCKs small and less exposed to vulnerabilities.
+With these slice definitions in place, Chisel is able to extract a highly-customised and specialised slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications, thus keeping ROCKs small and less exposed to vulnerabilities.